1. Processing Objectives and Details

 10. Returning or Destruction of Personal Data

-Unless retention is required by applicable law, the Data Processor shall, at the discretion of the Data Controller, destroy the Personal Data or return it to the Data Controller upon expiration of this Data Processing Addendum.
+Unless retention is required by applicable law, the Data Processor shall, at the discretion of the Data Controller, destroy the Personal Data or return it to the Data Controller upon expiration of this Data Processing Agreement.
 Data Processor shall simultaneously destroy all existing copies of the Personal Data.
 In such event, the Data Processor shall ensure that all engaged sub-processors cooperate to return and/or destroy the Personal Data.

 11. Liability and Indemnity